Have you ever thought about why people help others?

 Let's dive deeper into what charity is all about:

-Charitable giving means willingly giving something valuable to help a cause or group that helps the public interest.
+Charitable giving means willingly giving something valuable to help a cause or group that serves the public interest.

 Charitable giving comes in various forms, including: